 Heating: The integrated furnace control module controls the indoor blower.
 The blower start is fixed at 45 seconds after ignition.
-The FAN-OFF period is field selectable by dip switches SW-2, #1 and #2 at 60, 100, 140, or 180 seconds.
-The factory setting is 100 seconds.
+The FAN-OFF period is field selectable by dip switches at 60, 100, 140, or 180 seconds.
+The factory setting is 100 seconds (See wiring diagram).